-Street Trading and Markets in Designated streets within the Arun District are managed in accordance with this Street Trading and Markets Policy.
-The Council approved this policy which came into effect on XXXXX.
+Street Trading and Markets within the Arun District are managed in accordance with this Street Trading and Markets Policy.
+The Licensing Committee approved this policy which came into effect on XXXXX.
 Minor changes to the policy may be made by officers in consultation with the Licensing Committee Chairman and the Group Head of Technical Services.
 Such changes will be added to an amendment log below prior to republishing.
-Examples of minor changes would include amendments to correct any administrative errors, inconsequential changes to make clarifications and changes to include any relevant factors with interacting legislation such as pavement licensing or planning.